Frequently asked questions

 - Works are judged equally based on innovation, creativity, craftsmanship, and overall quality.

-- Finally the Future Map team and the guest curators look at the selected works and see how they will work together as an overall show in the venue and make final decisions.
+- Finally the Future Map team look at the selected works and see how they will work together as an overall show in the venue and make final decisions.

 - From this, a show is born.